Access Control Systems in Kampala: Complete Guide

 Enhanced Security

-- Audit trails: Complete records of every access attempt
+- Audit trails: Complete records of every access attempt with timestamp

 - Instant revocation: Remove access immediately when employees leave